egorkovalchuk/go-ltreport/README.md

 Use -hour to generate an hourly report

-Use -lf start with Login FSM
+Use -fsmlogin start with Login FSM

-Use -lp start with Password FSM
+Use -fsmpass start with Password FSM

+Use -conflproxy start with proxy for connection to Confluence